wp-plugins/tdo-mini-forms/Readme.txt

 * Optionally Queue published posts
 * Numerous widgets for your theme, including a list of the top submitters
 * And many more...

+**Version 0.12.5 includes integration with the reCapatcha captcha service, integration with the Subscribe-to-Plugins 2.1 plugin (allow submitters to subscribe to followup comments automatically), Comments management widget (allows you to set comments and ping status for forms and/or allow users chose if they want to allow comments), Excerpt Widget and even more bug fixes**

 **Version 0.12 introduces the Form Hacker which allows admins the power to modify the form code from within the plugin as opposed to hacking the plugin source code.
 Nearly all messages to the user are configurable now.**